 We changed the name to house church because that’s what it is; it is a house church.
 It is still a simple concept, but it provides a greater purpose without the complexity of a legacy church.

-The basics of our house church model
+The house church model

 - One interesting aspect of house church is that there is no specific leader (pastors, don’t freak out yet; training and equipping is at work here.
 More details follow).
 Everyone has the opportunity to participate and each week roles change.
 For example, the individual that closes in prayer this week, may be providing worship next week.